Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/guppyflo.md

     <img width="350" src="../../assets/img/GuppyFLO/07.png">

 !!!
 Note
-    **For now camera not working remotely and it will be fixed in future release of GuppyFLO.**
+    **For now camera not working remotely in Fluidd and it will be fixed in future release of GuppyFLO.**

 <br />